SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.Measurement.Discreets.Discreet-options.md

 Used with ContextMenu: Displays an OK/Cancel confirmation box showing the message "abc" (case insensitive) before triggering a ContextMenu item.

-Use this option to prevent accidental deletion of selected rows.
+Use this option to prevent accidental impacting actions such as, for example, deletion of selected rows.

 *Feature introduced in DataMiner 8.5.0 (RN 7360).*